Ben Walsh: Mayor of Syracuse

-Walsh was elected mayor of Syracuse in 2017 while running on two minor party lines, the Independence Party of New York and Reform Party of New York State.
-In what was generally seen as an upset, Ben Walsh won the election with 53.2% against four other candidates, namely Democratic frontrunner Juanita Perez Williams as well as the nominees from the Republican, Green, and Working Families Party.
+Walsh was elected mayor of Syracuse in 2017 while running as the candidate of two minor parties: The Independence Party of New York and the Reform Party of New York State.
+In what was generally seen as an upset, he received 53.2% of the vote and defeated Democratic frontrunner Juanita Perez Williams as well as the nominees of the Republican, Green, and Working Families parties.
+Walsh is the first person to be elected mayor of Syracuse without major party support since Louis Will in 1913.
+As of 2017, Walsh had never enrolled in a political party.

+Walsh was sworn in as the 54th mayor of Syracuse on January 6, 2018.
+He sought re-election in 2021 on the Independence Party line and won the election by a comfortable margin.

+He served two terms as mayor and was unable to seek a third due to term limits.
+As of June 2025, he remained a political independent.
+He left office on December 31, 2025 and was succeeded by Deputy Mayor Sharon Owens, who received his endorsement in the 2025 election.

 Policy plans

 In January 2019, Walsh introduced his major policy plan, Syracuse Surge, at that year's State of the City.
 The goal of the plan was to modernize Syracuse's economy and prepare it for equitable access to new technology (as anticipated in projections in the Fourth Industrial Revolution) through both public and private investment.

 The mayor's plans have included establishing a science, technology, engineering, arts and math (STEAM) school at the old Central Technical High School and was expected to open in Fall 2022.

 In January 2020, Walsh announced the Resurgent Neighborhood Initiative (RNI), a plan for housing and economic development focused on ten neighborhoods and business corridors throughout Syracuse.
-The RNI plan was expected to add 200 new units of affordable housing to the city.
-Despite the negative impact of the pandemic, the program's progress has continued.

 Police reform

-Mayor Walsh made an executive order regarding police reform.
+Walsh made an executive order regarding police reform.
 The executive order included the enactment of the Right to Know law which requires officers to give their name, rank and reason for stopping someone during every interaction with the public.
 The officers are required to leave their information if no arrest is made.
 Additionally, the executive order includes equipping each patrol car with a dashboard camera, securing more body-worn cameras for patrol officers and new training guidelines such as education on the history of racism in Syracuse and the United States, among other things.

 Mayor's Office to Reduce Gun Violence

-Mayor Ben Walsh's administration created The Mayor's Office to Reduce Gun Violence, tasked with conducting a Syracuse Violent Crime Assessment and recommending interventions for its Community Violence Intervention Plan.
+Walsh's administration created the Mayor's Office to Reduce Gun Violence, tasked with conducting a Syracuse Violent Crime Assessment and recommending interventions for its Community Violence Intervention Plan.

 Appointment of Lateef Johnson-Kinsey

-On April 1, 2022, Mayor Ben Walsh's administration appointed Lateef Johnson-Kinsey, a pastor at The Well of Hope Church, as director of The Mayor's Office to Reduce Gun Violence.
+On April 1, 2022, Walsh appointed Lateef Johnson-Kinsey, a pastor at The Well of Hope Church, as director of The Mayor's Office to Reduce Gun Violence.
 Johnson-Kinsey is the executive director of Transforming Lives & Community and was previously the Dean of Students at Syracuse Academy of Science.